Understanding Cat Talk: What is Your Kitty Saying?

-Chirp – A chirp is often a high-pitched sound that is often a surprised greeting.
+A chirp is a high-pitched sound that is often a surprised greeting.
 My cat does it when I come home and he sees me walk in for the first time.
-It is something between a squeak and a “chirp”.
-It is often like a surprised “Hi”!
-Some cats will also do it when they want some attention as if to say – “Hey there, what about me?”
+It is something between a squeak and a “chirp.”
+It is like a surprised “Hi”!
+Some cats will also do it when they want some attention, as if to say – “Hey there, what about me?”

-Growl – A growl is a low guttural vocalization produced as a warning.
+A growl is a low guttural vocalization produced as a warning.
 It is a sign of aggression or used to express anger.
-Some cats that growl will strike with their claws or bite and others use it as an expression of anger.
-Some people consider the growl like “kitty cussing”.
+Some cats that growl will strike with their claws or bite, and others use it as an expression of anger.
+Some people consider the growl to be “kitty cussing.”

-Hiss – A “hiss” is a sharp sound similar to a sustained “S”.
-It is often used to communicate disapproval or dissatisfaction with their situation.
-Many cats will hiss at another cat saying “Hey stop it” or “Get away”.
+A “hiss” is a sharp sound similar to a sustained “S.” It is often used to communicate disapproval or dissatisfaction with their situation.
+Many cats will hiss at another cat, saying “Hey, stop it” or “Get away.”
 Some cats will also hiss if they are frightened.
-Often a hiss is an initial response to help scare away a threat.
+Often, a hiss is an initial response to help scare away a threat.
 If that doesn’t work, many cats will follow-up the hiss with a growl or attack.

-Purr – A purr is a throaty vibrant sound made by a cat.
+A purr is a throaty vibrant sound made by a cat.
 The sound varies in tone and loudness from cat to cat.
-Some cats purr so loudly you can hear it across the room and their entire bodies vibrate.
+Some cats purr so loudly that you can hear it across the room and their entire bodies vibrate.
 Other cats have a very quiet purr.
 The purr can mean different things to different cats.
 The most common meaning of the purr is that a cat is happy and content.
-It is most commonly seen when cats are being fed, starting to eat, being petted and adored.
+It is most commonly heard when cats are being fed, starting to eat, being petted, or adored.

 However, some cats will purr when they are sick or scared.
-Some cats will purr at either situation.
-For example, I have a cat that purrs when he is content and happy and will also purr when he is scared such as when he is having blood drawn.
+For example, I have a cat that purrs when he is content and happy but will also purr when he is scared, such as when he is having blood drawn.
 The purr is often different.
 It is a slower relaxed pace when he is content and a faster pace when he is scared.
-Some behaviorists believe that the purr is comforting to the cat and in situations such as when they are scared, do it to for “self-comfort”.
+Some behaviorists believe that the purr is comforting to the cat and in situations such as when they are scared, they do it to for “self-comfort.”

-Listen to your cat and pay attention to what he or she wants and is trying to communicate at the time.
-This will help you to better understand his “cat talk”.
+Listen to your cat and pay attention to what they say and are trying to communicate.
+This will help you to better understand their “cat talk.”